vamanpreet/NewsWave/README.md

 ### Installation

 1. Clone the repository:
-2. cd news-app
+2. cd NewsWave
+3. npm install or yarn install
-3. Create a .env.local file in the root of your project and add your API key.
+4. Create a .env file in the root of your project and add your API key.
 REACT_APP_NEWS_API_KEY=your_api_key_here
-4. npm run start
+5. npm run start

 -[News Api](https://newsapi.org/)